jacklawrencecmg/TradeAnalyzer/FDP_ENHANCEMENTS.md

-# KTC-Style Player Values Enhancements
+# Fantasy Draft Pros-Style Player Values Enhancements

 ## Overview
-Enhanced the Player Values system with features similar to KeepTradeCut (KTC) to provide a more comprehensive dynasty fantasy football analysis tool.
+Enhanced the Player Values system with features similar to industry-leading sources (Fantasy Draft Pros) to provide a more comprehensive dynasty fantasy football analysis tool.

 ## New Database Features